-THTR-121 Voice and Speech I (3 Credits)
+THTR-121 Voice and Movement (3 Credits)

 This practical performance laboratory explores the vocal and physical demands placed on the actor.
-Techniques are learned for gaining physical ease, and releasing tension to free the voice to become more expressive.
-Standard American Stage speech will be introduced and actors will develop a regime for exercising vocal and physical expressiveness.
+Techniques are learned for gaining physical ease, and releasing tension to free the voice and body to become more expressive.
+Actors will develop a regimen for exercising vocal and physical expressiveness.
 Restricted to theatre and music theatre majors.